-The company director is appointed by the shareholders and its obligations are as much towards the company as towards the shareholders, who must be informed of any changes regarding the company.
-The director also has to seek the shareholder’s approval for certain matters and decisions.
+The company director is appointed by the shareholders, and his/her obligations are as much towards the company as towards the shareholders, who must be informed of any changes regarding the company.
+The director also has to seek the shareholders' approval for certain matters and decisions.
 The director of a company in Dubai has the legal duty to ensure that that enterprise observes the requirements of the Dubai Companies Act.
 Changes in the company must be reported to the relevant authorities.

 Liabilities for company directors in Dubai

 The directors of a company in Dubai are liable towards the company, its shareholders and third parties for any acts of fraud, abuse of power and violation of the law or the company’s articles of association.
 They can also be liable for poor company management.
 Company directors can have criminal liability for making false statements, entering false information on corporate documents, willfully omitting substantial information or divulging company secrets for personal gain.
 They are also liable for conflicts of interest that may arise during the performance of the duties towards the company.